Laura Rizzotto: Early life and education

 Rizzotto was born on 18 July 1994 in Rio de Janeiro, Brazil.
-She has an older brother named Lucas Rizzotto, who's a VR/AR creator, and a younger sister named Carolina Rizzotto, who's a content creator, videographer, photographer and producer.
-Her father is a Brazilian of Latvian descent, with his mother being born in Liepāja and raised in Riga, and her mother is Brazilian with Portuguese roots.
-Rizzotto is the granddaughter of Herberts Cukurs, Latvian aviator and Nazi collaborator.
+She has an older brother and a younger sister.
+Her father is a Brazilian of Latvian, Austrian and Italian descent, with his mother being born in Liepāja and raised in Riga, and her mother is Brazilian with Portuguese roots.

 Rizzotto and her family moved to the United States in 2005, and settled in Edina, Minnesota for a year.
-During that time, she learned how to speak English on the go, by going to school and being surrounded by American kids.
-In 2006 she moved back to Brazil with her family and spent the rest of her childhood in Ipanema, a neighborhood in Rio de Janeiro.
+During that time, she learned to speak English.
+In 2006 she moved back to Brazil with her family and spent the rest of her childhood in Ipanema, Rio de Janeiro.

-Laura started studying music at only 8 years old, taking classical piano lessons until she was 17.
+Rizzotto started studying music at 8 years old, taking classical piano lessons until she was 17.
 She also studied classical ballet for 8 years in the Escola Estadual de Danças Maria Olenewa, a dance conservatory in Rio.
 She even competed as a ballet dancer, until she decided to dedicate herself to music full-time.
-At 14 years old, Laura started taking her first singing lessons.
+At 14 years old, she started taking her first singing lessons.

-In 2012, Laura received a scholarship to attend the prestigious Berklee College of Music in Boston.
+In 2012, Rizzotto received a scholarship to attend the prestigious Berklee College of Music in the US.
 She moved to the United States then to pursue her musical studies and an international career.
 In 2013, Rizzotto moved to Los Angeles to attend the California Institute of the Arts, graduating with a BFA degree in musical arts.
 Afterwards, she moved to New York City and received a master's degree in music from Columbia University in 2017.

 Rizzotto currently lives in Los Angeles, US.

 Career

 Rizzotto began her professional music career at 15 years old, when she started doing her first professional shows as a singer/songwriter in her hometown, Rio de Janeiro.
 Shortly after, she signed her first record deal with Universal Music Brazil.
-She went on to release her debut studio album Made in Rio in 2011, which featured 15 original tracks (12 in English and 3 Portuguese versions) written by Laura herself and some in partnership with her older brother, Lucas.
-The album was produced by Paul Ralphes and the Grammy Award-winning maestro Eumir Deodato.
+She went on to release her debut studio album Made in Rio in 2011, which featured 15 original tracks (12 in English and 3 Portuguese versions) written by Rizzotto and some in partnership with her brother.
+The album was produced by Paul Ralphes and Eumir Deodato.

 In 2012, Rizzotto performed as the opening act for Demi Lovato during her A Special Night with Demi Lovato performances in Brazil.
-Shortly after, the singer got a scholarship to attend Berklee College of Music in Boston and moved to the United States to pursue an international career.
+Shortly after, she received a scholarship to attend Berklee College of Music in US, and moved to the United States to pursue an international career.